 CENTRE FOR REGIONAL AND LOCAL HISTORY LIBRARY

-The libraries of the Centre for Regional and Local History libraries are located in the Attenborough Building on the University of Leicester campus.
+The Centre for Regional and Local History Resource Centres are located in the Attenborough Building on the University of Leicester Main Campus.

 Members of the Friends are welcome to use the library collections and other facilities.